 The current option for mediation feels imperfect.
 Using ad networks to backfill demand does a job, but not an ideal one.
 Waterfall systems’ if-then approach lack sorely needed flexibility.

 At Crealytics, we surveyed hundreds of retailers to discover how best we could help them reach the next level.
-It resulted in an SPA program that empowers publishers through greater control, transparency and choice.
-We’ll drill deeper in a separate post, but you can check out three key advantages of our alternative below.
+It resulted in an SPA program that empowers them through greater control, transparency and choice.
+We’ll drill deeper into how via a separate post, but you can check out three key advantages of our alternative below.

 Crealytics’ mediation layer sidesteps any technical headaches.
 We’ve designed it to make things easy as possible for publishers who can now rely on just one, single integration.
 As a result, you can work with multiple demand sources and ad networks simultaneously.
 It’s a unified auction, without the complexity.
 We’ve also streamlined reporting: the system consolidates all reports into a singular set of meaningful insights, both at product and brand level.